kdottiemo/git-novice-develop-gitlab/_episodes/08-collab.md

 > > them.
 Then by running ```git diff master origin/master``` the Collaborator
 > > will see the changes output in the terminal.
 > >
-> > On GitHub, the Collaborator can go to the repository and click on
+> > On GitLab, the Collaborator can go to the repository and click on
 > > "commits" to view the most recent commits pushed to the repository.
 > {: .solution}
 {: .challenge}